Mayank3969/rag/README.md

 ## Acknowledgments

 I poured a lot of effort into this!
 The local version is up and running, and I shared my journey on LinkedIn.
 If you’ve got tips for the API version or want to collab, I’m all ears.
-Thanks for checking it out—created with love at 10:32 PM IST on Thursday, July 31, 2025! 😄
+Thanks for checking it out.